DSL vs. Cable vs. Fiber: What's the Best Wired Internet?

 Will cable internet ever offer symmetrical upload speeds?

-Cable internet typically does not offer symmetrical upload speeds because it relies on shared coaxial infrastructure designed primarily for downloads.
+No, cable internet typically does not offer symmetrical upload speeds because it relies on shared coaxial infrastructure designed primarily for downloads.
 While newer technologies like DOCSIS 4.0 promise significantly faster uploads, true symmetrical speeds remain rare on cable networks and are far more common with fiber internet.